Prerequisites

 How to get system details

-, which will retrieve system details for a given system ID in the specified output format.
+You can retrieve the system details using the commandget, which will retrieve system details for a given system ID in the specified output format.
 The system ID can be found on the web platform.
 Flags available are:

-: Provide a path if you want the conf to be saved in a file (add filename.json in your path).
-The conf will also always be provided in terminal..--system-id
+--output-file: Provide a path if you want the conf to be saved in a file (add filename.json in your path).
+The conf will also always be provided in terminal..--system-id: The id of the system to retrieve.

 ⚠️ Warning: system name or description with special characters If your system name or description contains special characters (i.e ’ or space), please use double quotes before and after your names.For example, for a system called Jane’s system, provide that as —name “Jane’s system”.